a7-software/andaman7-api/guide/overview.md

 ## Authentication

 Some API calls need the end user to be authenticated.
-This can be achieved using *Basic HTTP Authentication*.
+This can be achieved using [Basic HTTP Authentication](https://en.wikipedia.org/wiki/Basic_access_authentication).

 Thus, your request must include an additional HTTP header : `Authorization: Basic <CREDENTIALS>`.
 Where `<CREDENTIALS>` is the concatenation of the username, the `:` symbol and the password hashed using the SHA-256 algorithm.